 - All turbines have exited the wake flow from the neighbouring wind farm and their performance is seen to converge.

 The impact on financing

 Further work is necessary and ongoing.
 Efforts include extrapolating the observed changes in relative turbine performance into annual energy production estimates.
-Additionally, further studies, with expanded suitable data sets are underway to empirically quantify the impact of wakes from far-field neighbours.
+Additionally, further studies, with expanded suitable data sets are underway to empirically quantify the impact of wakes from far-field neighbours on wind resource.
 At a high level, it is intended that this work can inform and support the next generation of offshore pre-construction wake models.